makrai/notes/akcay20-Speech-emo-recog-survey.md

 # 3 emotions

-* Emotions are convoluted psychological states that are composed of several components such as personal experience, physiological, behavioral, and com- municative reactions.
-Based on these deﬁnitions, two models have become
+* Emotions are convoluted psychological states that are composed of
+  * several components such as personal experience, physiological, behavioral, and communicative reactions.
+Based on these deﬁnitions, two models
 * Discrete emotion theory is based on the six categories of basic emotions;
   sadness, happiness, fear, anger, disgust, and surprise, as described by
   * Ekman and Oster (1979); Ekman+ (2013)